-The California Healthy Kids Survey (CHKS) was administered to 5th, 7th, 9th & 11th-grade students in the Tahoe Truckee Unified School District every other year.
-This survey provided TTUSD with developmentally appropriate data needed to help assess and monitor our youth's well-being and health-risk behaviors such as violence, the use of alcohol, tobacco, and other drugs.
-The California Healthy Kids Survey provides schools with critically important data for understanding underlying risk and resilience factors while meeting the requirements of the federal Safe And Drug-Free Schools and Communities Act (SDFSCA) and the state Tobacco Use Prevention Education (TUPE) program.
-The CHKS provides critically important baseline data that helps identify the proportion of youth who are in the initial stages of unhealthy risk behavior, as well as the fostering of youth assets and resilience that protect against certain behaviors.
-The California Healthy Kids Survey is age-appropriate for students to ensure comprehension across varying levels of reading competencies.
+The California Healthy Kids Survey (CHKS) was administered to all students at Sierra High, every other year.
+This survey provided the TTUSD with developmentally appropriate data needed to help assess and monitor our youth's well-being and health-risk behaviors such as violence, the use of alcohol, tobacco, and other drugs.
+The California Healthy Kids Survey provides schools with critically important data for understanding underlying risk and resilience factors while meeting the requirements of the federal Safe And Drug-Free Schools and Communities Act (SDFSCA) and the state Tobacco Use

+Prevention Education (TUPE) program.
+The CHKS provides a critically important baseline data that helps identify the proportion of youth who are in the initial stages of unhealthy risk behavior, as well as the fostering of youth assets and resilience that protect against certain behaviors.
+The California Healthy Kids Survey is age appropriate for students to ensure comprehension across varying levels of reading competencies.
 The CHKS is designed to send a positive message to students, schools, and communities about the importance of healthy behaviors and well-being.
 The CHKS incorporates nine federal Safe And Drug-Free Schools and Communities Act (SDFSCA) indicators that the California Department of Education has identified for schools to use in determining the prevalence of alcohol, tobacco, and other drug use and violence by youth in school.
-The indicators include:
+The California Healthy Kids Survey shows that the majority of students have developmental supports, opportunities, and experiences in the home, school, and community.
+The high expectations, external assets of caring relationships, and opportunities for participation support the "school as a safe place" belief of our students.